nadrino/kotor-walkthrough/kotor/walkthrough/082_Korriban.md

         - Power.
         - Victory.
         - ...my chains are broken.
+        - // ONE QUESTION APPEAR:
           - _Tell me, then, true or false: it is our passion that fuels the Force._
               - True.
           - _Tell me then, true or false: there is nothing worse than love._
               - False.
           - _Tell me then, true or false: victory by any means is desirable._
               - False.
     - I want to know some more about you.
     - I'll be on my way.
 - +735PX
 - Go near the Valley (north)
-- Andrenas (should be a twi'lek -> actually no)
+- Andrenas (should be a twi'lek?? -> actually no -> XBox ok?)
     - Who are you?
     - So you aren't a Sith?
     - **Master Uthar gave me this datapad for you.**